-Parmesan Onion Appetizer Squares is a recipe I’ve been making for what feels like forever.
-Whenever I serve them, they’re always a hit with their light oniony flavor, crispy yet creamy texture, and a tiny and unexpected touch of sweetness that everyone loves!
+Parmesan Onion Squares are an easy-to-make appetizer with a light oniony flavor, a crisp yet creamy texture, and a tiny and unexpected touch of sweetness that everyone loves!

-It seems whenever I’m planning an occasion when appetizers are served, these Parmesan Onion Appetizer Squares always make an appearance.
+It seems whenever I'm planning an occasion when appetizers are to be served, these Parmesan Onion Squares always make an appearance.
 And rightly so.

 **Note - The following lists of ingredients plus kitchen tools and equipment (highlighted in blue) contain affiliate links for your consideration and shopping convenience.